 To add an extra layer of security, Dropbox Passwords uses devices you’ve already connected to confirm new devices you want to connect.
 If you don’t have access to any previously-connected device, Dropbox Passwords will ask for your recovery words, in their original order.
 If you don’t have them, you can’t sign in to any new devices and you’ll lose access to your Dropbox Passwords account.

 You can view or save your recovery words any time from a connected device.
 (Not just during your initial sign in).

 To view or save your recovery words in the Dropbox Passwords desktop app:

-If you downgrade your Dropbox account from Plus or Professional to Basic, you’ll still be able to export the account usernames and passwords you saved in your Dropbox Passwords account, but you’ll lose access to Dropbox Passwords features, including:
+If you downgrade your Dropbox account to Basic or upgrade to Dropbox Business, you’ll still be able to export the account usernames and passwords you saved in your Dropbox Passwords account, but you’ll lose access to Dropbox Passwords features, including:

 To delete your Dropbox Passwords account, you have to delete your Dropbox account because the two accounts are linked.
 Instead, you can remove all of the account information you have saved to Dropbox Passwords (including usernames, passwords, website URLs, and notes).

 If you reset your Dropbox Passwords account, all of the account information you saved in Dropbox Passwords (including usernames, passwords, website URLs, and notes) will be permanently deleted from all devices.
 Your connected devices will disconnect, meaning that the app will still be installed, but you’d need to re-confirm the device from scratch to connect it and sign in again.